AdaptiveMe/cli/README.md

 ### Advanced help
 The guide to develop karaf command is available at http://karaf.apache.org/manual/latest/developers-guide/extending.html

-There is also `codenvy` command `stack-traces-print` to enable printing stacktraces.
+There is also `adaptive` command `stack-traces-print` to enable printing stacktraces.

 #### Timeouts